 Just before my lover’s birthday I woke up to my usual newsfeed on the hypernet.
-It’s always set to BBC© in the morning because I figure a news corp that’s been oper8ing for about 200 years must be the news corp.
+It’s always set to BBC© in the morning because any news corp that’s been oper8ing for about 200 years must be the news corp.
 More turmoil in the Middle East, it said.

 That reminded me: I recently viewed some old 2D-TV news reports by the BBC© from the early 21st century.
-I noticed the word turmoil was overused back then too.
+The word turmoil was overused back then too.
 But already I digress.

-Turmoil on the global currency markets, the journobot said.
-Turmoil in the energy sector.
-Increasing turmoil in the Caucasus.
-More refugees fleeing what’s left of Japan.
-More turmoil after the l8est volcanoes and earthquakes.
-More bits of Asia and Polynesia likely to sink into the sea.
+Turmoil on the global markets, the journobot said.
+Ongoing turmoil in the World Fed General Assembly.
+Increased turmoil in the Caucasus.
+More refugees fleeing what’s left of Japan after the l8est volcanoes and earthquakes.
+More bits of Asia-Pacifica sinking into the sea.

-Over breakfast I raised the subject of Lesbia’s upcoming birthday.
-Would she like me to fess what kind of gift I had in mind?
+Over breakfast I mentioned her upcoming birthday.
+Would she like me to fess what kind of gift I was planning?
 Or would she prefer a total surprise?

 “Ah, how très gentille,” I purred.
-“One of me for the daytime and one of me pour la nuit.
+“One of me for the daytime and one of me for the night.
 What a perfect arrangement.
 You could …”

-“No, I mean it,” she said with unusual force.
+“No, I’m serious,” she said with unusual force.
 “I really want another you.
-There’s a corp in Kandy with a 24-hour FCC service.
-Not too cher either, if you spread the payments over 1 year.”
+A corp in Kandy has this 24-hour FCC service.
+Not too expensive either, if you spread the payments over a year.”

 “FCC?
 Isn’t that some kind of friend-finding service?
 Friendship Contact Coordination or something?
 And why do you need a Sri Lankan corp to find new friends?
 Or any corp?”

-“You’re so out of touch, Zander!
+“You’re way out of touch, Zander!
 I’m not talking about pal-popping.
 FCC means Full Condition Cloning.
 In 24 hours you get a clone of yourself with all your up-to-d8 memories and everything else built in.
-It has a 365-day lifespan, so you’re not stuck with it forever, only for 1 year.
+It has a 365-day lifespan, so you’re not stuck with it forever, only for a year.
 Très cool, n’est-ce pas?”

 It was like she’d just tanked my brain.
 “You mean you want me to pay for a clone of myself and then have the thing live right here?
-Avec nous?”
+With us?”

-“That’s the general idea, oui.
-And it’s seulement for 1 year, like I said.
-Pas toujours.
+“That’s the idea, oui.
+And it’s just for a year, like I said.
+Not forever.
 Anyway, I have to sprint or I’ll miss my subshuttle.
 We’ll talk about it tonight.
-We can open that bottle of Swedish Chardonnay and parler some more.
+Let’s open that bottle of Swedish Chardonnay and parler some more.
 Bise bise!”

 So that’s how it started.

-Let me tell you about Lesbia.
-The current land shortage means we can’t put people in coffins and bury them in the ground like people used to.
-But if that custom still existed they’d have to bury Lesbia in a Y-shaped coffin.
-She has a take-no-prisoners attitude to the m8ing game, just like that Lesbia in ancient Rome.
-When she finally became my lover and started sharing my hab I already knew that 1-and-only-1-sex wouldn’t be a part of the deal.
+Let me tell you about 8V.
+If the custom of burying people in coffins still existed, hers would have to be Y-shaped.
+She has a take-no-prisoners attitude to the m8ing game, like some medieval pope’s mistress.
+When she finally became my lover and shared my hab I already knew that only-you-sex would not be a part of her kick.
 But I was happy to have access to her most of the time.
 My main fix was to keep her satisfied.
 And I thought I did.